Is your marketing an investment or an expense?

 Marketing programs are useful for:

-Marketing programs can include be ongoing, recurring events such as a weekly webinar that educates on problems that you may have.
-They are often an automated series of communications, typically email or direct mail, that are initiated by a user action such as signing up for a newsletter or downloading an whitepaper.
+Marketing programs can include ongoing, recurring events such as a weekly webinar that educates on your audience’s problems or interests.
+More often, they are automated series of communications, typically email or direct mail, that are initiated by a user action such as signing up for a newsletter or downloading a whitepaper.

 How Campaigns and Programs Fit the Revenue Process

-• Google Adwords pay-per-click advertising to create awareness
+- Google search and display pay-per-click advertising to create awareness

-Marketing programs continually run so they are available whenever a prospect first learns of your company or is ready to start investigating solutions.
-A program is designed to deliver multiple touches that can help move a prospect from awareness, through consideration, to making a purchase decision.
+Marketing programs run continually, so they are available when a prospect first learns of your company or is getting ready to investigate solutions and make a purchase decision.
+A program is designed to deliver multiple touches that can help move a prospect from awareness through consideration to making a purchase decision.

-The beauty of marketing programs is that they allow prospects to move through their own journey as quickly or slowly as they’d like.
-Calendar based campaigns can only be effective if the offer, whether information or a discount, reaches the prospect at the time they’re wanting or needing that offer.
-If the timing isn’t spot on the message won’t work.
-The messaging in an ongoing program can be dripped out to the prospect over time, allowing you to remain top of mind and target messages to where they are in their journey.
+The beauty of marketing programs is that they allow prospects to move through their own journey at their own pace as quickly or slowly as they’d like.
+Calendar-based campaigns can only be effective if the offer, whether useful information or a discount, reaches the prospect when they need it.
+The message won’t work if the timing is not right.

 Marketing Expense